 Students must obtain a nomination in order to compete for admission to any of the four Service Academies and should apply for a nomination in the spring of their junior year.

-The deadline for submission is Friday, October 5, 2018.
+The deadline for submission has been extended to Friday, October 26, 2018.
 Please apply here.

 - Am I eligible for a nomination?

 - What is the difference between a nomination and an appointment?

 - Who else should I apply to for a nomination?